Freedom of the Press

 Legal Environment(0 = best, 30 = worst)

 Political Environment(0 = best, 40 = worst)

 Economic Environment(0 = best, 30 = worst)

-The constitution provides for freedom of the press, but the government restricts this right in practice.
-The law prohibits criticism of the government, ruling families, and friendly governments, as well as other statements considered a threat to social stability, and violators are subject to imprisonment.
-However, the laws are rarely enforced because journalists practice self-censorship.
+Though the constitution provides for freedom of the press, there are laws that prohibit criticism of the government, ruling families, and friendly governments, and outlaw other statements considered a threat to social or economic stability.
+However, these laws rarely need to be enforced as journalists often practice self-censorship.
 The Ministry of Information licenses all publications and must approve the appointment of editors.